 Many of our clients request custom foam inserts because they are dissatisfied with off the shelf solutions that don’t closely contour with their items, fit into their case, or is simply non-existent because the items they want foam inserts for are so specific or niche.

 The process to come up with a prototype is very involved and requires a lot of upfront work.
-Despite this, some of our clients do find merit in proceeding, especially when they are looking to mass produce the insert.
+Our design and workshop hours for foam inserts are charged at 100+GST per hour meaning the upfront cost of producing a foam insert can be very costly and is generally not suitable for customers who only need for their tool boxes, etc. The cost is significantly lowered if a bulk order is placed.
+Many clients do find merit in proceeding, especially when they are looking to mass produce the insert.

 Providing a Quote

 To be able to produce an accurate quote without any prior information, we would like to have the items at hand to run a trial scan of their geometry.
 The reason for this is because the complexity of the item’s shape, symmetry, material, and surface finish play a big part in how long it takes to achieve a satisfactory 3D model of the item to design the foam insert around.

 3D Scanning For Preparation of Foam Insert Design